-In much the same way Tiger Woods and I can swap golf bag and he would be me every day of the week and twice on Sunday, a professional can achieve tremendous results in any given situation with any tools at their disposal.
+In much the same way Tiger Woods and I can swap golf bags and he would beat me every day of the week and twice on Sunday, a professional can achieve tremendous results in any given situation with any tools at their disposal.

 Professionals know the value of good tools and having the right tool for the job.
 They understand the ROI of investing in good tools and using them properly.

-I mean, you don't trade in your car that's paid off for a brand new one and go into debt just because the new car gets 28 mpg and your current car gets 24 mpg.
+I mean, you don't trade in your car that's paid off, running fine, and gets 24 mpg for a brand new one and go $50,000 into debt just because the new car gets an extra two miles per gallon.

-However, if you got a new job that's 30 miles from your home and you're here in California where gas got as high as $5 per gallon, it probably makes sense to trade in the 24 mpg sedan for the 54 mpg Prius.
+However, if you got a new job that's 30 miles from your home and you're here in California where gas is as high as $7 per gallon, it probably makes sense to trade in the 24 mpg sedan for the 54 mpg Prius.

-As a user and partner of Infusionsoft since 2008 and HubSpot since 2014 and using them both on a daily basis, I can tell you that HubSpot is faster than Infusionsoft.
+As a user and partner of Keap since 2008 and HubSpot since 2014 and using them both on a daily basis, I can tell you that HubSpot is faster to load than Keap.
 Much faster.

 It's so much faster I made the following video to demonstrate it.

-Below is a spreadsheet I made to help you calculate the imact a "little 7 second time delay" can have on the profitability of your business...and it's amazing.
+Below is a spreadsheet I made to help you calculate the impact a "little 7 second time delay" can have on the profitability of your business...and it's amazing.